CleverRaven/Cataclysm-DDA/design-doc.md

 Explore a gigantic procedurally generated world.

+Unique and deep focus on the complex implications ofvan apocalyptic scenario.

 Scavenge, Build, Drive and Crash procedurally generated vehicles.

 Craft a huge variety of useful and questionable items to aid in your survival.